itsMeJivanDiaz/earthtrack-backend/README.md

 - After starting the server, open browser and redirect to <http://localhost:3460/api>.
 This page contains the details of the APIs' usage

+## Note:

+- all the configuration (such as port and host) can be easily updated inside the docker-compose.yaml